Return receipt

 In email, a return receipt is an acknowledgment by the recipient's email client to the sender of receipt of an email message.
 What acknowledgment, if any, is sent by the recipient to the sender is dependent on the email software of the recipient.

 Two notification services are available for email: delivery status notifications (DSNs) and message disposition notifications (MDNs).
-Whether or not such an acknowledgement of receipt is sent depends on the configuration of the recipient’s email software.
+Whether such an acknowledgment of receipt is sent depends on the configuration of the recipient's email software.

 Delivery status notifications

 DSN is both a service that may optionally be provided by Message Transfer Agents (MTAs) using the Simple Mail Transfer Protocol (SMTP), or a message format used to return indications of message delivery to the sender of the message.
 Specifically, the DSN SMTP service is used to request indications of successful delivery or delivery failure (in the DSN format) be returned.
 Issuance of a DSN upon delivery failure is the default behavior, whereas issuance of a DSN upon successful delivery requires a specific request from the sender.

 However, for various reasons, it is possible for a message to be delivered, and a DSN is returned to the sender indicating successful delivery, but the message subsequently fails to be seen by the recipient or even made available to them.

 The DSN SMTP extension, message format, and associated delivery status codes are specified in RFCs 3461 through 3464 and 6522.